SHADOWRULIN/SmartRegexValidator/Readme.txt

 -----------------------------------------------------------------------------
 1. Extract the provided .zip folder to your local machine.
 2. Open your Command Prompt (CMD) or Terminal.
-3. Navigate to the "src" directory of the extracted folder: cd path/to/Muhammad_Fahaz_Khan_Course_Project/src
+3. Navigate to the root directory of the extracted folder: cd path/to/Muhammad_Fahaz_Khan_Course_Project
 4. (Optional but recommended) Create and activate a virtual environment: python -m venv venv venv\Scripts\activate   (On Windows)